verisign/smaug/README.md

 Executables
 ===========

 After compliation, several test drivers will be left in the source directory.
 In addition to installing the reference library in the &quot;$(prefix)/lib&quot; directory, the command-line utility

  ```
 smimeagen
 ```

 Will be installed in &quot;$(prefix)/bin&quot;.
 This utility will help create SMIMEA records, in a format suitable for being pasted into a DNS zone file.

-If an S/MIME certificate is needed, there is a convienent S/MIME certificate generation script to help:
+If an S/MIME certificate is needed, there is a convienent S/MIME certificate generation script that will prompt you for your data:

 ```
 <smaug repo>/scripts/smime-gen.sh
 ```

+The script writes the files to the ~/sssmime directory.
+The file with a "-combined.pem" suffix can be used to feed the test_smg_smime_cert test program and other programs that need the certificate in ASCII PEM format.

 Example Code
 ===========